mvlg/mvlg.github.io/index.md

 I hold a PhD in German from Princeton University.
 Since 2018 I have been a research associate at the [Warburg Institute](https://warburg.sas.ac.uk), University of London, where I am a member of the [Bilderfahrzeuge](https://bilderfahrzeuge.hypotheses.org) project.

 My current book project, **The Science of Expression: Nature, Culture and Gesture in Modern Germany**, tells the story of gesture's transformation into an object of scientific knowledge in early twentieth-century Germany.
-Through a series of cross-disciplinary encounters, the book reveals how art historians, philosophers, biologists, psychologists and filmmakers worked together to construct an alternative epistemology of somatic expression, a phenomenon that then as now unsettles distinctions between the natural and the human sciences.
+Through a series of cross-disciplinary encounters, the book reveals how art historians, philosophers, biologists, psychologists and filmmakers worked together to construct an alternative epistemology of somatic expression, a phenomenon that then as now unsettles the boundaries between the natural and the human sciences.

 This year I am co-convening the working group on [Colonial Science in the German Empire at the Consortium for Science, Technology and Medicine](https://www.chstm.org/content/colonial-science-german-empire-0).